TonyDeDev/TonyDeDev/README.md

 # 💫 About Me:
 Hi!
-I’m Tony Pham, a sophomore Computer Science student at the University of New Brunswick (UNB).<br>I’m passionate about building useful tools and exploring how data can drive better decisions.<br><br>💻 Currently working on: a study management app built with Kotlin to help students organize and track their learning.<br><br>📊 Learning: more about data analysis and SQL, focusing on how to clean, query, and visualize real-world data.<br><br>🚀 Interests: mobile development, data analytics, and productivity tools that make studying smarter.
+I’m Tony Pham, a sophomore Computer Science student at the University of New Brunswick (UNB).<br>
+I’m passionate about building useful tools and exploring how data can drive better decisions.<br><br>

+💻 Currently working on: a study management app built with Kotlin for my class project, designed to help students organize and track their learning.<br><br>

+📊 Learning: more about data analysis and SQL, focusing on how to clean, query, and visualize real-world data.<br><br>

+🚀 Interests: Outside of coding, I enjoy going to the gym and playing badminton.<br>

 ## 🌐 Socials: